Greystone College has a global mindset, offering a carefully developed set of programs that prepare students for success in global careers.

 Recognition of Prior Learning (RPL) is a way of getting any previous relevant experience – working, training, volunteering, including activities in the community – formally recognised towards a qualification.
 The RPL process is available to all students.

-Applications for RPL must be submitted either before you enrol or during the first term of study.
+Applications for RPL must be submitted either before you commence or during the first term of study.
 Applications for RPL will only be accepted if:

 - you are enrolled in an approved course; and